ThePhD/sol2/docs/source/api/overload.rst

 	template <typename...
 Args>
 	overloaded_set<Args...> overload( Args&&... args );

 The actual class produced by ``sol::overload`` is essentially a type-wrapper around ``std::tuple`` that signals to the library that an overload is being created.
 The function helps users make overloaded functions that can be called from Lua using 1 name but multiple arguments.
-It is meant to replace the spaghetti of code whre users mock this up by doing strange if statements and switches on what version of a function to call based on `luaL_check{number/udata/string}`_.
+It is meant to replace the spaghetti of code where users mock this up by doing strange if statements and switches on what version of a function to call based on `luaL_check{number/udata/string}`_.

 .. note::

 	Please note that default parameters in a function (e.g., ``int func(int a = 20)``) do not exist beyond C++'s compile-time fun.
 When that function gets bound or serialized into Lua's framework, it is bound as a function taking 1 argument, not 2 functions taking either 0 or 1 argument.
 If you want to achieve the same effect, then you need to use overloading and explicitly call the version of the function you want.
 There is no magic in C++ that allows me to retrieve default parameters and set this up automatically.

-Its use is simple: whereever you can pass a function type to Lua, whether its on a :doc:`usertype<usertype>` or if you are just setting any kind of function with ``set`` or ``set_function`` (for :doc:`table<table>` or :doc:`state(_view)<state>`), simply wrap up the functions you wish to be considered for overload resolution on one function like so:
+Its use is simple: wherever you can pass a function type to Lua, whether its on a :doc:`usertype<usertype>` or if you are just setting any kind of function with ``set`` or ``set_function`` (for :doc:`table<table>` or :doc:`state(_view)<state>`), simply wrap up the functions you wish to be considered for overload resolution on one function like so:

 .. code-block:: cpp